How to avoid running out of pension savings

 The survey highlights other differences in spending between those who have used Pension Wise and those who haven’t.
 Spending money on home improvements was more popular among those who hadn’t received guidance, with 28 per cent choosing to access their pensions for this, while decidedly fewer (21 per cent) chose to do this if they had first received guidance.
 Those who had used Pension Wise were also more likely to re-invest their money (33 per cent vs 23 per cent) or pay off loans or mortgages (17 per cent vs 9 per cent) – and were far more likely to have spent none of their pension at all yet (19 per cent vs 8 per cent).

 In short, those who haven’t taken free pension guidance are more likely to have accessed their pension pots, less likely to have invested, less likely to have settled debts, and far more inclined to spend their pensions on non-essential items.
 Given that these will all be new pensioners, the risk is that many could be spending their pension at an unsustainable rate.
+Lack of knowledge may also make them more vulnerable to pension fraud.

 By contrast, Pension Wise users were much more cautious and less extravagant in all areas, regardless of how much actual money they had to spend.
 Furthermore, 23 per cent of these individuals said they had gone on to seek independent financial advice in the past year.